geeknik/my-awesome-stars/topics.md

 ## python3

+- [SaumyajeetDas/GodGenesis](https://github.com/SaumyajeetDas/GodGenesis) - A Python3 based C2 server to make life of red teamer a bit easier.
+The payload is  capable to bypass all the known antiviruses and endpoints.
 - [keephq/keep](https://github.com/keephq/keep) - The open-source alert management and AIOps platform
 - [vietnh1009/ASCII-generator](https://github.com/vietnh1009/ASCII-generator) - ASCII generator (image to text, image to image, video to video)
 - [hartwork/sandwine](https://github.com/hartwork/sandwine) - :wine_glass: Command-line tool to run Windows apps with Wine and bwrap/bubblewrap isolation on Linux